apache/hudi/website/docs/quick-start-guide.md

 ## Streaming writers
 ### Hudi Streamer
-Hudi provides a ingestion tool to assist with ingesting data into hudi from various difference sources in a streaming manner.
+Hudi provides a ingestion tool to assist with ingesting data into hudi from various different sources in a streaming manner.
 This has lot of niceties like auto checkpointing, schema enforcement via schema provider, transformation support and so on.
 Please refer to [here](/docs/next/hoodie_deltastreamer#hudi-streamer) for more info.